 SGMA defines a "minimum threshold" as "a numeric value for each sustainability indicator used to define undesirable results" (Section 351).
 This section discusses the preliminary minimum thresholds established to quantify groundwater conditions for each applicable sustainability indicator at representative monitoring sites.
 Justification is provided for the thresholds based on best available data, including groundwater levels, groundwater quality, and surface water flows.
 As noted above, groundwater level thresholds are used as a proxy for multiple sustainability indicators.
 Table 7-2 shows the relationship between representative monitoring sites, the sustainability indicators applicable to those sites, the data category for the measurable objective and minimum threshold (e.g., groundwater level, groundwater quality or other), and which sustainability indicators use groundwater elevations as a proxy.
+For representative monitoring sites where long term periods of record are not available, as in the case of the dedicated monitoring wells constructed in 2014 to monitor groundwater-surface water interactions, minimum thresholds established here will be reviewed and reevaluated in future years as the collection of available data for each sites expands to better reflect true long term variability at those sites.

-26 Designated SW/GW facility: refers to surface water and groundwater monitoring facilities installed as part of the DWR Local Groundwater Assistance Program grant awarded to Napa County for purposes of evaluating the connectivity between groundwater and surface water.
+&lt;sup>35 Designated SW/GW facility: refers to surface water and groundwater monitoring facilities installed as part of the DWR Local Groundwater Assistance Program grant awarded to Napa County for purposes of evaluating the connectivity between groundwater and surface water.